 The return code the server returned to the client.
 2xx messages mean everything went well.
 3xx messages mean that the server redirected the request.
 4xx messages mean the user did something wrong.
 5xx messages mean that the server did something wrong.
-Bytes sent error log
+Bytes sent

-How many bytes were actually sent to the client.

-The error\log contains errors and various other messages that the server generates during operation.
-This is particularly useful for troublishooting CGI programs that are not behaving as expected.
+How many bytes were actually sent to the client. error log The error_log contains errors and various other messages that the server generates during operation.
+This is particularly useful for troublehooting CGI programs that are not behaving as expected.